-The information on this page is required to be on record for all children attending ACG to comply with NAEYC Accreditation Standards.
+The information on these pages is required to be on record for all children attending ACG to comply with NAEYC Accreditation Standards.
 Please respond to each question with accurate, up-to-date information.
 All information will be maintained in a confidential file and released only to persons on a "need to know" basis.
-PLEASE BE SURE TO COMPLETE BOTH HEALTH FORMS.
+PLEASE BE SURE TO COMPLETE THE FORM ENTIRELY.